denisidoro/navi/docs/installation/README.md

 # Installation of navi

-Navi can be installed by multiple ways, here is a list of referenced ways to do so.
+This is a reference of all known methods to install navi.

 > [!CAUTION]
 > Navi, as of now, has only two official builds, the released binaries on GitHub